 (2) A board must comply with a direction given to it under subsection (1).

-(3) The Commissioner for Public Sector Standards may at any time report to the Minister on any matter relating to the observance by members of staff of a port authority of a code of conduct in force under section 21 that the Commissioner thinks should be brought to the Minister’s attention.
+(3) The Public Sector Commissioner may at any time report to the Minister on any matter relating to the observance by members of staff of a port authority of a code of conduct in force under section 21 that the Commissioner thinks should be brought to the Minister’s attention.

+[Section 22 amended by No. 39 of 2010 s.
+81(3).]

 23. Reports to Minister

 (1) A board, when it delivers to the Minister its annual report under section 68, is also to deliver to the Minister a separate report on the observance by members of staff of any code of conduct in force under section 21.

-(2) A board is to give to the Commissioner for Public Sector Standards a copy of each report under subsection (1).
+(2) A board is to give to the Public Sector Commissioner a copy of each report under subsection (1).

+[Section 23 amended by No. 39 of 2010 s.
+81(3).]

 Part 3 — Port areas and property of port authorities

 24. Port areas